JeetKarena/ZFish/README.md

 ## 📊 Performance

-Kite is designed for speed:
+zfish is designed for speed:

 | Operation | Time (Ryzen 3600) |
 |-----------|-------------------|